ArcaneEngineer/ECS-tutorials/part3.md

 `entityArcheTypes` clearly define what we mean when we say `TANK` or `BULLET`, that is, of what components each of these entity archetypes is comprised.

-The `ARCHETYPE` enum array defines archetypes by name, pointing to the index in the second array.
-These archetypes are used in some custom code at the end of our initialisation phase:
+The `ARCHETYPE` enum array defines archetypes by numeric index, and indicate the index used for the archetype in the `entityArcheTypes` array.
+Archetypes are used in some custom code at the end of our initialisation phase:

 ```
 const entitiesRawData =
 [
 	//TANKS
-	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0} },
+	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 64,  y: 0} },
-	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0} },
+	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 192, y: 0} },
-	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0} },
+	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 320, y: 0} },
-	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0} },
+	{ archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 448, y: 0} },

 	//BULLETS
 	{ archeType: ARCHETYPE.BULLET, [COMPONENT.TRANSFORM]: {x: 0, y: 0} },